AdobeDocs/experience-manager-cloud-service.en/help/assets/get-started.md

 ---
-title: Get started using [!DNL Assets View]
+title: Get started using [!DNL Assets view]
-description: How to access, login experience of, supported use cases of, and known issues of [!DNL Assets View].
+description: How to access, login experience of, supported use cases of, and known issues of [!DNL Assets view].
 role: User, Leader
 exl-id: 7917b2a0-8340-4d94-aa6f-30ce986fa752
 ---
-# Get started using [!DNL Adobe Experience Manager Assets View] {#assets-view-get-started}
+# Get started using [!DNL Adobe Experience Manager Assets view] {#assets-view-get-started}

 <!-- TBD: Make links for these steps. -->

-Managing your digital assets using [!DNL Assets View] requires only three simple steps:
+Managing your digital assets using [!DNL Assets view] requires only three simple steps:

 * **Step 1**: [Upload](/help/assets/add-delete-assets-view.md) and [view](/help/assets/navigate-assets-view.md) assets.
 * **Step 2**: [Search](/help/assets/search-assets-view.md) and [download](/help/assets/manage-organize-assets-view.md#download) assets.
 * **Step 3**: [Manage and organize](/help/assets/manage-organize-assets-view.md) the assets.

-To use [!DNL Assets View], log in at [https://experience.adobe.com/#/assets](https://experience.adobe.com/#/assets).
+To use [!DNL Assets view], log in at [https://experience.adobe.com/#/assets](https://experience.adobe.com/#/assets).
 When logging in, select `Company or School Account`.
 To receive access, contact your organization's administrator.

 <!--In addition, more reference information that can be helpful is [understanding of the user interface](/help/assets/navigate-assets-view.md), [list of use cases](#use-cases), [supported file types](/help/assets/supported-file-formats-assets-view.md), and [known issues](/help/assets/release-notes.md#known-issues).
 -->

-## Receive access to [!DNL Assets View] {#get-access}
+## Receive access to [!DNL Assets view] {#get-access}

 Adobe provisions the solution and adds the designated person from your organization as an administrator.
 The administrators can provide access to various users from the organization by using [[!DNL Admin Console]](https://helpx.adobe.com/enterprise/using/admin-console.html).
 For requests related to your access, contact your organization's administrator.

-When logging in, after providing the credentials, [!DNL Assets View] prompts you to select an account.
+When logging in, after providing the credentials, [!DNL Assets view] prompts you to select an account.
 In this case, select `Company or School Account` to proceed.

-## Configure [!DNL Assets View] {#configuration}
+## Configure [!DNL Assets view] {#configuration}

 To open preferences, click on the avatar in the upper-right corner of the user interface.
 You can switch between the light and the dark themes in the solution preferences.